idaholab/moose/framework/doc/content/source/vectorpostprocessors/LibtorchArtificialNeuralNetParameters.md

-# DRLControlNeuralNetParameters
+# LibtorchArtificialNeuralNetParameters

-Converts the parameters of a [LibtorchArtificialNeuralNetwork.md] within a [LibtorchNeuralNetControl.md] into a vector which can be used for the visalization of the evolution of different parameters over the simulation.
+Converts the parameters of a [LibtorchArtificialNeuralNet.md] within a [LibtorchNeuralNetControl.md] into a vector which can be used for the visalization of the evolution of different parameters over the simulation.